bintonechen/bintonechen/README.md

 <div align="center">

-✨ A couple of years ago I decided to transition my career from personal training to IT.
+✨ A couple of years ago I decided to transition my career from personal training to Software Development.

 👩🏻‍🎓 I graduated in Computer Science, and I’m currently pursuing a Master’s degree in Artificial Intelligence.